TutorialDoctor/Software_Development/README.md

 This is intended for beginners who want to dive into the software development industry.

-This is a a work in progress.
+This is a work in progress.
 Hope it helps.

 I will be adding Python 3 compatability.